 Working after graduation

 Many BCIT students may be eligible to stay in Canada and work after completing their program(s).
-To learn more, see Post-Graduation Work Permits (PGWPs) and make sure to review the Work eligibility before and after submitting a PGWP application section on that page.
+To learn more, see Post-Graduation Work Permits and make sure to review the Work eligibility before and after submitting a PGWP application section on that page.

 We also recommend to visit Work or live in Canada after graduation on the IRCC website.